Netflix is a perfect streaming service for kids, as there are plenty of great options under its Kids profile for all ages.

 The movie, made in 3D (although it is only in its regular format on Netflix), tells the story of a young boy with a dream journal that brings his beloved characters, Sharkboy (Twilight’s Taylor Lautner) and Lavagirl to life.

 Cloudy with a Chance of Meatballs (2009)

-Released in 2009, Cloudy with a Chance of Meatballs is based on the children’s book by Judi Barrett and Ron Barrett.
+Released in 2009, Cloudy with a Chance of Meatballs is based on Judi Barrett and Ron Barrett’s book.

-In the story, a young scientist named Flint Lockwood is busy trying to create something that could help the world, all to the dismay of his fisherman father.
+In the story, a young scientist named Flint Lockwood is busy trying to create something that could help the world, all to his fisherman father’s dismay.

 While most of his inventions are worthless, he soon creates something that could replicate food.
-A mishap causes the device to shoot through town, destroying things, and then rocketing into the sky.
+A mishap causes the device to shoot through town, destroy things, and rocket into the sky.

 This leads to rain turning into food, which threatens to destroy the town unless Flint can find some way to reverse its effects.

 - WandaVision director apologizes to fans for theories not coming true - 3rd March 2021